pratiktri/server_init_harden/README.md

 > __After Error__ - Continue to next step.

 ### 9. [Optionally] Reset root password
-Since, VPS providers sends you the password of your VPS's *root* user in email in plain text.
-So, password needs to be changed immediately. **But, since we will disable *root* login AND password login in the next step, changing *root* password might be an overkill**.
+Some VPS providers send you the password of your VPS's *root* user in email in plain text.
+If so, that password needs to be changed immediately. **But, we will disable *root* login AND password login in the next step, so changing *root* password might be a slight overkill**.
 But, still...

-Also most VPS providers these days allow you to provide SSH Public Key in their website.
+Also, most VPS providers these days allow you to provide SSH Public Key in their website.
 If you have done that you can skip this step. **It is disabled by default anyways**.

 To change your *root* password provide option *-r* or *--resetrootpw*. *root* password will be auto generated.
 Passwords are 20 character long, containing a mixture of special-symbols, English upper & lower characters and numbers.